tomdavenport/agency/_posts/2016-11-22-facebook-retargeting-ads.md

 Call us now to discuss how we can get started on your retargeting setup now!

 <a href="{{ site.url }}/contact/" title="Contact" role="button" class="btn btn-primary-outline m-b-md btn-lg">Book a free consultation</a>

+Or if you want to learn more, read about our [Facebook marketing services](http://www.digitalmarketingspecialist.co.uk/services/facebook-marketing/ "Facebook Marketing Services").